jiuck/memories/README.md

 MVP1
 * PWA
-* Being able to create/edit/delete an entry for your diary
+* **Being able to create/edit/delete an entry for your diary**
 * Being able to create/edit/delete the Home Form

 MVP2
 * Being able to create/edit/delete a Complex Form
+* Being able to create a notification Schedule with direct link to a Form
 * Synchronize with Google Drive

 MVP3